 No formal application has been made to the local drainage districts; but, preliminary surface water management calculations and a plan were review by Broward County Environmental Engineering and Permitting Division.
-An email confirming they are in agreement with the concept presented is attached in the LUPA application as Exhibit F. The onsite drainage system will be designed to meet all applicable levels of service standards.
+Attached is an email confirming they are in agreement with the concept presented (Exhibit A).
+The onsite drainage system will be designed to meet all applicable levels of service standards.